We love —

 - Enjoying the hotel's decadent velvety fabrics, bold colours, and plush chairs, preserving the 'bon-vivant' character of Bordeaux.

-- Letting your taste buds discover the flavours of authentic cuisine at Madame B.
+- Letting your taste buds discover the flavours of authentic French cuisine at Madame B.

-- Relaxing in front of a good film in the hotel's cinema room, one of the hotel's best-kept secrets.
+- Relaxing while watching a good film in the hotel's cosy cinema room, one of the hotel's best-kept secrets.

 Customer reviews —